wdoyle42/hoddatasci/final_project/final_project_ideas.md

 ## Social

-- Predict which areas will be draw the most colleg-educated 24-35 year olds in the next five yeaars
+- Predict which areas will be draw the most college-educated 24-35 year olds in the next five years

 Data: [American Community Survey via R tidycensus library](https://walkerke.github.io/tidycensus/)